TimDeanMoser/coality/README.md

 ...can and should be run through CMD with proper arguments.
 If you struggle with a certain one, try calling --help or read the docstring of the script.

-For a smooth performance, make sure that the root of the repository is the working directory when running any script and use absolute paths as the arguments.
+For smooth performance, make sure that the root of the repository is the working directory when running any script and use absolute paths as the arguments.